موقع الشيخ عبد الحق التركماني - The ruling for one who intentionally broke their fast in years prior

 Answer

-Breaking the fast intentionally during the daytime of Ramadhān without a valid reason is a great sin and a major sin from amongst the major sins in Islām.
-There is no doubt in that as fasting Ramadhān is a pillar from the pillars of Islam and a clear obligation
+Breaking the fast intentionally during the daytime of Ramadhān without a valid reason is a great sin and a major sin among the major sins in Islām.
+There is no doubt that fasting Ramadhān is a pillar from the pillars of Islam and a clear obligation.

 A person who breaks their fast on purpose does so either due to laziness/weakness/desires, or due to seeing it as a permissible act (going against the ruling of Allah)

-If it’s due to the latter, I.e. believing that fasting is not obligatory or believes that it is not obligatory on them and that it is optional; depending on what an individual wants they either fast or don't fast or denies it's
+If it’s due to the latter, i.e. believing that fasting is not obligatory or believing that it is not obligatory on them and that it is optional; depending on what an individual wants they either fast or don't fast or deny its obligation entirely thus denying the shari'ah and the rule of Allah or even worse, mocks the fasting itself, the fasting people and insult the religion.

-As for the other category, the one who breaks the fast on purpose without a valid reason but out of laziness or desires, then this person is a sinful Muslim.
-What is obligatory on them is to make up the fast after having repented, regretted and made a firm resolution not to return to this major sin again.
-After having repented, the person makes up the fast to free themselves from the sin they fell into of breaking the fast
+As for the other category, the one who breaks the fast on purpose without a valid reason but out of laziness or desire, then this person is a sinful Muslim.
+What is obligatory on them is to make up the fast after having repented, regretted, and made a firm resolution not to return to this major sin again.
+After having repented, the person makes up the fast to free themselves from the sin they fell into of breaking the fast.